startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 “Vision without action is a daydream.
 Action without vision is a nightmare.” – Japanese proverb

 This quote is the essence of what your product strategy can do.
 Your investors don’t want a daydream.
 Your customers don’t want a nightmare.
-Everybody wants a nice, restful night of sleep that comes with product strategy.
+Everybody wants a nice, restful night of sleep that comes with a product strategy.

 A good product strategy…